ErpNetDocs/winclient/introduction/navigators/coloring/index.md

 ![Coloring](pictures/coloring.png)

-This way, for a start, in the <b>Sales Orders navigator</b>, you can set the New sales orders to get colored:
+This way, for a start, in the <b>Sales Orders navigator</b>, you can set the new sales orders to get colored:

 ![New sales orders](pictures/new-sales-orders.png)